yadus1111/British_Airway_Data_Science_Project/README.md

-# Data Science Virtual Internship - British Airways with Forage
+# Data Science Virtual Work Experience - British Airways with Forage

 This repository contains my completed projects as part of the Data Science Virtual Internship program offered by Forage in collaboration with British Airways.

 ## Overview

-The virtual internship program consists of two main tasks:
+The virtual Work Experience program consists of two main tasks:

 ### Task 1 - Web Scraping to Gain Company Insights